tomasmark79/MarkWareVCMake/README.md

 A project that takes the best ideas from worlds like VSCode, CMake, CPM, ModernAppStarter and C++ Language. 🌍

+# This template consists of two projects

+One project is a C++ library.
+The other project is a C++ application that links with the library.

+Briefly about the template:
+It is a project structure that offers extreme capabilities and flexibility.
+New parts, additional libraries, etc., can be easily added.
+I have combined the best from multiple worlds.

+It is a modern C++ project with a CMake configurator.
+The template is configured with CMake and wrapped with CPM, allowing us to leverage new modern project management capabilities in C/C++.

+One of the other very important features of this template is its preparation for cross-compilation with support for Raspberry Pi 4.
+For cross-compilation, you need to build your own toolchain.

+Another equally important feature of this template is that it includes its own build system and control for CMake, which is integrated into VSCode.
+The instructions are included in the template and are very simple.
+Just clone the repository from GitHub into a folder, open it in VSCode, and compile with the native compiler immediately.
+Everything happens within minutes.

+I look forward to seeing you there!

+Currently, only Linux is supported.
+"As soon as I get to Windows or Mac, or someone contributes, we will create extensions for these OS as well."

 ## Implemented ✅

 - native compilation